Taxes and Investing: What First-Time Investors Need to Know About Filing Taxes

 You can also do what is called a Roth conversion, where you convert the money in your traditional IRA into a Roth IRA.
 You pay income taxes on the money you convert but then can withdraw the money tax-free during retirement.

 Because Roth IRAs are only available to individuals under a certain income level, the Roth conversion is a way for high earners to take advantage of this type of account.

 Bottom Line: There are Many Resources Here to Help

 When you’re new to investing, it can feel overwhelming trying to navigate the tax code of investing.
 While these earnings may complicate your tax return a bit, the benefits far outweigh the inconvenience.
 And the good news is that there are plenty of resources out there to help you file your taxes.
-If you don’t feel comfortable properly reporting your investment income on your own, seek the help of a tax professional like TurboTax, where you can import and upload 1,550 stock transactions at once and connect with a tax expert who can help you along the way.
+If you don’t feel comfortable properly reporting your investment income on your own, seek the help of a tax professional like TurboTax, where you can import and upload thousands of stock transactions at once and connect with a tax expert who can help you along the way.